Server-Side Encryption with Customer-Managed Keys (SSE-C) on CREODIAS

 Server-side encryption is a way to protecting data at rest.
 SSE encrypts only the object data.
 Using server-side encryption with customer-provided encryption keys (SSE-C) allows to set your own keys for encryption.
 Server manages the encryption as it writes to disks and decryption when you access your objects.
 The only thing that you must manage is to provide your own encryption keys.

 SSE-C is working as on the moment of uploading an object.
-Server uses the encryption key you provide to apply AES-256 encrytion to data and removes the encryption key from memory.
+Server uses the encryption key you provide to apply AES-256 encryption to data and removes the encryption key from memory.
 To access the data again you must provide the same encryption key on the request.
 Server verifies whether provided key matches and then decrypts the object before returning the object data to you.

 Requirements